RyanFleck/Manuals/content/tools/azure.md

 No amount of money can achieve 100% availability.

-**Scalability**
+**Scalability** -- The ability of a system to handle growth of users or work; scaling is the ability to add capacity to an application.

-> The ability of a system to handle growth of users or work; scaling is the ability to add capacity to an application.
+**Elasticity** -- The ability of a system to automatically grow and shrink based on application demand.
+Capacity is kept above user demand.

 ## Cloud Service Types